 Aircraft Comparison Tool

-Globalair.com’s comparison tool has been expanded so not only can users compare specific make and model, they now may use it to compare aircraft across a specific platform.
-Not only can users compare side by side an equipment list, for example, of several Hawker 850XP’s, they will be able to compare a specific Hawker 850XP to a Gulfstream G200 or Learjet 60XR at the same time.
-The tool enables the prospective buyer or agent to contrast an unlimited number of aircraft, save it for future use, or print a PDF; www.globalair.com.
+Globlair.com’s comparison tool has been expanded so not only can users compare specific make and model, users now may use it to compare aircraft across a specific platform.
+Not only can users compare side by side an equipment list, for example, of several Hawker 850XP’s, users will now be able to compare a specific Hawker 850XP to a Gulfstream G200 or Learjet 60XR at the same time.
+The tool enables the prospective buyer or agent to contrast an unlimited number of aircraft, save it for future use, or print a PDF; www. globalair.com.

 Travelers can now access live travel information on-the-go at a new mobile website covering San Diego International Airport from any mobile device with Internet capabilities.
-San Diego is one of the first U.S. airports to launch a mobile website.
+San Diego International Airport is one of the first airports in the U.S. to launch a mobile website.
 Mobile device users will be automatically directed to the airport’s mobile site when visiting www.san.org from their wireless gadget of choice.
+The mobile website is a specialized version of the airport’s traditional website, customized to provide the most relevant and in-demand information for travelers in an easy-to-read and easy-to-navigate mobile format.

 Self Bag Tag

-Austin-Bergstrom International Airport becomes the first airport in the U.S. to enable American Airlines customers to print their own tags for checked luggage as they use self check-in kiosks.
+Austin-Bergstrom International Airport became the first airport in the U.S. to enable American Airlines customers to print their own tags for checked luggage as they use self check-in kiosks.
 After printing checked bag tags, passengers attach it to their luggage and take bags to the counter where they are scanned into the tracking system; bags are then placed on the luggage conveyors.
-American Airline officials noted the open layout of the Austin airport and efficient passenger flow as key contributors to the carrier’s decision for trial service at AUS; www.abia.org.
+American Airline officials noted the open layout of the Austin airport and efficient passenger flow as key contributors to the carrier’s decision for trial service in Austin; www.abia.org.

 Solar Wind Cone System